Healthdirect Free Australian health advice you can count on.

 • crooked teeth or teeth that stick out

-• gaps between the teeth
+• gaps between your teeth or missing teeth

 • problems with speaking, breathing or chewing